How to Clean Different Types of Porcelain Tile

 A textured porcelain tile surface requires some additional cleaning procedures.
 Just a standard wet-mopping will not effectively clean such surface.
 It requires you to clean it more frequently and do it in a specified manner.
 For cleaning textured surfaces, follow these instructions:

-- Sweep or vacuum dust and debris from the floor.
+- Remove loose dirt.
+Sweep or vacuum dust and debris from the floor.
 For sweeping, use a soft-bristle broom and sweep in two directions.
 First follow the direction of the tile, and then sweep diagonally to ensure complete cleaning of all foreign material that might be residing in the texture.

-- Saturate the surface with a neutral cleaning solution in hot water and stir.
+- Wash.
+Saturate the surface with a neutral cleaning solution stirred into hot water.
 Allow the cleaning solution to remain on the floor for five to ten minutes.
 Scrub the floor with a brush, again using a two-direction method.

-- Rinse the floor with clean, clear water to remove the cleaning solution.
+- Rinse clean.
+Rinse the floor with clean, clear water to remove the cleaning solution.

-- For high traffic locations, it is recommended to scrub the floor once a day and wet mop at regular intervals.
+- Occasional scrub.
+For high traffic locations, it is recommended to scrub the floor once a day and wet mop at regular intervals.